KhartesViewer/khartes/README.md

 You only need to choose where to begin, and in which direction to go.
-If the cursor is near an existing node (the node has turned cyan), the auto-segmentation will start at that node.
+If the cursor is near an existing node (the node has turned cyan), the auto-extrapolation will start at that node.
 Otherwise, it will create a node at the location of the cursor and continue from there.

 To start and head to the right, press the right bracket or brace key (] or }).